monpeco/HKUx-HKU_08x/module6-The-Future-of-Data-Driven-Finance/data.md

 ---

 #### Module 6 The Future of Data-Driven Finance   6.5 Case Study 4: Credit Karma   Video 6.5 Case Study 4: Credit Karma

+Hello and welcome to this module about Credit Karma.
+The reason why I chose Credit Karma is because it is a very interesting example of a business model linked to the monetization of data in finance.
+In other words,
+this is a financial company
+that makes money from data
+in the same way
+as Facebook or Google for example, but really in the field of finance.
+You have heard about
+the changing role of data in finance in previous modules, and Credit Karma will help you understand how it works in practise.
+Credit Karma is a US company
+that was created in 2007
+by Kenneth Lin, Nichole Mustard and Ryan Graciano.
+They started with the vision
+that credit and financial data should be free.
+What does it mean in practise?
+In the US, any lending decision is linked to the credit score of the consumers.
+For example, if I wanted to borrow for a house or for a car, my bank would first check my credit score.
+Until Credit Karma started,
+consumers could access their credit score, but they had to pay for it.
+Credit Karma's model
+was to offer credit scores
+to their users but for free.
+In exchange of this free service,
+Credit Karma sends targeted advertising.
+For example, Credit Karma,
+having the information about its users, could suggest a credit card with a lower rate, and Credit Karma would be paid a fee if the users take that credit card.
+As they grew,
+they started to offer more and more products.
+They started to offer free credit scores, but then credit monitoring, recommendations for credit card, free tax filings, recommendation for loans, and identity monitoring for example.
+In other words,
+as they got an increasing amount of data about their users, they could offer more and more free financial advice, and make money when there's a transaction at the end.
+As a company, the growth of Credit Karma has been quite amazing during the last few years.
+Today they have 75 million users, including a third of all millennials and a third of all Americans with a credit profile.
+In 2016, they made more than $500 million in revenue and they were rumoured to be profitable.
+They have also raised around $400 million and at their last round of financing, they were valued at $3.5 billion.
+In terms of international expansion, they have now also expanded into Canada.
+So, what can we learn from Credit Karma?
+We hear a lot about the role of data in finance, but what does it really mean?
+Credit Karma is an interesting example, because from a conceptual standpoint, it is very similar to what Google for example would do if they wanted to monetize data in finance: offer a product for free, and in exchange push targeted advertising.
+And so perhaps it's not a coincidence that Google is actually an investor in Credit Karma.
+Credit Karma is also an interesting illustration of scalability in finance.
+Normally in finance
+it used to take quite a long time for financial companies to grow, but here we have an example of a company which managed to get 25% of the US adult population to use its products in less than 10 years.
+Again, that's a blueprint that we normally see in tech companies rather than in finance.
+The importance of data in finance
+I think cannot be underestimated, and I suspect that most business models in finance will rely very heavily on data in the next decade.
+We are in a transition phase at the moment, where new models are emerging, and at the same time old models are trying to adapt.
+If you have the time,
+try to find companies
+that are successful in using data in finance.
+Thank you very much for following this module and I hope that you won't forget that data will be big in finance.

+---

+#### Module 6 The Future of Data-Driven Finance   6.6 Case Study 5: Digibank   Video 6.6 Case Study 5: Digibank